 According to the lead data, the potential customer is a 50-year-old purchasing agent who works for a health insurance company.
 His employer uses 7,000 reams of paper per year.
 Based on this information, Mr. Scott assigns a rating of 95/100.

-5. Customize Your Lead Gen Forms
+5. Customize Your Lead Generation Forms

-Many companies use templates to save time, but it’s better to customize your lead generation forms.
+Many companies use templates to save time, but it’s better to customize your lead-generation forms.
 Custom forms make it easier to collect multiple types of contact information, ensuring that you always have a way to get in touch with your leads.
-Using customized lead forms also makes it easier to tailor your messaging to each prospect instead of using canned messages.

-Mistakes To Avoid
+Lead Tracking Mistakes To Avoid

 Now that you’re ready to put your new knowledge into practice, here are some common mistakes to avoid.